flumeapp/help.flumeapp.com/views/upload.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/upload-cropping.png" width="50%" height="50%" /></p>

+#### Cropping Photos

 To crop a photo:

 - Click the crop <img src="/views/assets/crop.png" width="20" height="20" /> button.
 - Use the <kbd>Upload > Crop…</kbd> macOS Menu Bar item.
 - Tap the crop <img src="/views/assets/crop.png" width="20" height="20" /> button in the [Touch Bar.](//misc/touchbar.md)

+Click-and-drag the resize handles to adjust the cropping region, and click-and-drag the square to adjust the cropping position.

+#### Resizing Photos

 To resize a photo back to its original dimensions: